Production multitenancy

 Five guarantees this walkthrough exercises

-- Fleet dispatch enforces scope at the boundary.
+SealedSecretProviderisNoneby default).
+Treat the live-injection boundary as the target, not as something the default worker enforces today. - Fleet dispatch enforces scope at the boundary.
 Workers register with

 project_idin their capability labels; the dispatcher matches tasks against those labels.
 A healthcare worker is unreachable from a finance task.
 Example 26 ships the dispatch matcher; Example 33 ships the full integration. - Per-CLI workload identity.
 Each agent run has a verifiable, scoped identity — not a shared